 Your architectural journey begins with the Concept Design Phase, where initial design proposals are crafted.
 These proposals consist of:

-- Schematic (concept) design: It includes sketch drawings and preliminary layouts that visualise the space and structure.
+- Schematic (concept) design: Sketch drawings and preliminary layouts that visualise the space and structure.

-- Material and finish selection: A preliminary selection of materials and finishes is considered to define the look and feel of the project.
+- Material and finish selection: A preliminary selection of materials and finishes to define the look and feel.

-- Cost estimation: You may be provided with building cost estimates to ensure the project aligns with your financial expectations.
+- Cost estimation: Building cost estimates to ensure the project aligns with your financial expectations.

 Client Consultation and Review